ZEOS Support Vision & Help Center

 High-Level Structure

-In essence, the experience is composed of four distinct modules: a Landing Page for triage and discovery, a Browse Page for categorical exploration, Search Results for intent-driven navigation, and standardized Article Pages that serve as the final destination for all flows.
+In essence, the experience is composed of four distinct modules: a Landing Page for triage and discovery, a Browse Page for topic-based exploration, Search Results for intent-driven navigation, and standardized Article Pages that serve as the final destination for all flows.

 Landing Page